Item 28: Use macros judiciously

 }

-If an extra value needs to be added later, rather than having to manually adjust four different places, all that's needed is a single additional line:
+If an extra value needs to be added later, all that's needed is a single additional line:

 ImATeapot => (418, ClientError, "I'm a teapot"),

-Because macros are expanded in-place in the invoking code, they can also be used to automatically emit additional diagnostic information – in particular, by using the file!() and line!() macros from the standard library that emit source code information:
+Because macros are expanded in place in the invoking code, they can also be used to automatically emit additional diagnostic information—in particular, by using the standard library's file!() and line!() macros, which emit source code location information:

 #![allow(unused)]